Your GP may refer you to the HSE audiology service for hearing tests.

 The hearing specialist will also arrange a follow-up appointment.

-Adults are offered a follow-up appointment after about 6 weeks of wearing a hearing aid.
+Adults have a follow-up appointment around 6 weeks after getting a hearing aid.

-At the appointment, the hearing specialist will ask how you've been getting on with and using the hearing aid.
+The hearing specialist will ask how you've been getting on with using the hearing aid.

 They may also: